kanu2406/DAME-BS/_sources/experiments.rst.txt

 We conducted this experiment using MIMIC-III Dataset which consists of comprehensive clinical data of critical care admissions from 2001-2012 (Dataset : `<https://www.kaggle.com/datasets/asjad99/mimiciii>`_).
 We used heart rate of patients over time.
 We could only find data for 48 patients with 11 samples per user.
-We conducted mean estimation using DAME-BS and Kent's algorithm 500 times and report MSE (for both scaled and unscaled values) and average time taken by both algorithms.
+We conducted mean estimation using DAME-BS, Kent's and Girgis' algorithm 500 times and report median squared error. (for both scaled and unscaled values) and average time taken by both algorithms.
 The results were limited in quality due to the small nummber of users and low number of samples per user.